rust-lang/blog.rust-lang.org/posts/demoting-i686-pc-windows-gnu.md

 +++
 layout = "post"
 date = 2025-03-12
-title = "Demoting i686-pc-windows-gnu"
+title = "Demoting i686-pc-windows-gnu to Tier 2"
 author = "Noratrieb"
 team = "Compiler Team <https://www.rust-lang.org/governance/teams/compiler>"
 +++

 In Rust 1.87.0, the Tier 1 target `i686-pc-windows-gnu` will be demoted to Tier 2.
-As a Tier 2 Target, builds will continue to be distributed for both the standard library and the compiler for now.
+As a Tier 2 Target, builds will continue to be distributed for both the standard library and the compiler.

 ## Background

 Rust has supported Windows for a long time, with two different flavors of Windows targets: MSVC-based and GNU-based.
-MSVC-based targets (for example the most popular Windows target `x86_64-pc-windows-msvc`) use Microsoft’s native linker and libraries, while GNU-based targets (like `i686-pc-windows-gnu`) are built entirely from free software components like `gcc`, `ld`, and MinGW.
+MSVC-based targets (for example the most popular Windows target `x86_64-pc-windows-msvc`) use Microsoft’s native linker and libraries, while GNU-based targets (like `i686-pc-windows-gnu`) are built entirely from free software components like `gcc`, `ld`, and mingw-w64.

 The major reason to use a GNU-based toolchain instead of the native MSVC-based one is cross-compilation and licensing. `link.exe` only runs on Windows (barring Wine hacks) and requires a license for commercial usage.